Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We can implement `yearsFragment`, `USstateFragment`, and `format` in one code sample.
 They're short.

-{crop-start: 35, crop-end: 55, format: javascript, line-numbers: false}
+{crop-start: 35, crop-end: 55, format: javascript, line-numbers: off}
 ![3 short getters in Title](code_samples/es6v2/components/Meta/Title.js)

 In both `yearsFragment` and `USstateFragment`, we get the appropriate value from Title's `filteredBy` prop, then return a string with the value or an empty string.